huggingface/blog/deeprlclass-introduction-to-deep-reinforcement-learning.md

 - There are two ways to find your optimal policy:
 1. By training your policy directly: **policy-based methods.**
 2. By training a value function that tells us the expected return the agent will get at each state and use this function to define our policy: **value-based methods.**
-- Finally, we speak about Deep RL because we introduces **deep neural networks to estimate the action to take (policy-based) or to estimate the value of a state (value-based)**
+- Finally, we speak about Deep RL because we introduces **deep neural networks to estimate the action to take (policy-based) or to estimate the value of a state (value-based)**hence the name “deep.”

-    hence the name “deep.”
+---
 You’re now ready to train your first lander agent to **land correctly on the Moon 🌕 and upload it to the 🤗 Hub** 🔥

 Start the tutorial here: